Beginner’s Guide to Self Employment Taxes

 WHAT IS THE SELF-EMPLOYMENT TAX RATE?

-For 2013 and 2014, the self-employment tax rate is 15.3 percent.
+For 2016, the self-employment tax rate is 15.3 percent.
 The rate is divided into two parts: 12.4 percent for social security and 2.9 percent for Medicare.

 But as a self-employed individual, you are considered both the employer and the employee, which makes the entire self-employment tax burden yours.
 You do, however, get a tax deduction for one-half of the self-employed taxes paid as an above-the-line deduction to arrive at adjusted gross income.